-Dividend coverage ratio essentially calculates the capacity of the firm to pay a dividend.
-Generally, this ratio is calculated specifically for preference equity shareholders.
+The dividend coverage ratio (DCR) essentially calculates the capacity of the firm to pay a dividend.
+Generally, the calculation of this ratio is specifically for preference equity shareholders.
 Preference shareholders have the right to receive dividends.
-The dividends of preference shares may be postponed but payment is compulsory and therefore they are considered as a fixed liability.
+The dividends of preference shares may be postponed, but payment is compulsory, and therefore they are considered a fixed liability.

-Dividend coverage ratio is a ratio between earnings and dividend where earnings being the numerator and dividend amount is the denominator.
+The DCR is a relation between earnings and dividends, where earnings are the numerator, and the dividend amount is the denominator.
 The ratio is relevant for capital providers but especially important for preference shareholders.
-These shareholders have a preferred right to receive dividends over normal equity shareholders.
-The dividend payout to equity shareholders is at the discretion of the management but in the case of preference shareholders, the dividend payout is compulsory.
-The payout of dividend can be postponed but cannot be avoided.
+These shareholders have a preferred right to receive dividends over equity shareholders.
+The dividend payout to equity shareholders is at the discretion of the management, but in the case of preference shareholders, the dividend payout is compulsory.

 How to Calculate Dividend Coverage Ratio (DCR)?

 The computation of DCR is very simple.
-We just need two elements to compute the ratio viz. net earnings and dividends.
+We need two elements to compute the ratio, net earnings, and dividends.

 The formula used to calculate the DCR is as follows:

-Net earnings mean the earnings left after all the expenses including the taxes.
-Why are net earnings used in the calculation of dividend coverage ratio?
-It is because the dividend is paid out of profits left out to the shareholders.
-Though preference dividend is a fixed liability, it is not charged to profits of the firm and considered as the appropriation of profits.
-To add to it, there is no point taking profit before taxes because there is no tax shield available for this fixed liability.
-Out of the different types of shareholders, the preference shareholders get the preference over others and therefore get paid before any other equity holder receives the dividend.
+Net earnings mean the earnings left after all the expenses, including taxes.
+But, why does the calculation of the dividend coverage ratio use net earnings?
+The dividend is paid out of profits left out to the shareholders.
+Though a preference dividend is a fixed liability, it is not charged to the firm’s profits and is considered the appropriation of profits.
+There is no point in taking profit before taxes because there is no tax shield available for this fixed liability.
+Out of the different types of shareholders, the preference shareholders get the preference over others, and therefore they receive dividends before any other equity holder.

 Interpretation of Dividend Coverage Ratio

 The formula of DCR provides an absolute value rather than a percentage.
-Ideally, if the ratio comes out to be greater than 1, it means that the earnings are sufficient enough to serve preference shareholders with their dividend.
-To evaluate the business or firm’s ability to serve, the ratio should be as higher as possible.
-Keeping a cushion for uncertainties, the ratio above 2 can be considered good.
+Ideally, if the ratio comes out to be greater than 1, it means that the earnings are sufficient enough to serve preference shareholders with their dividends.
+The ratio should be as higher as possible to evaluate the business or firm’s ability to serve.
+Keeping a cushion for uncertainties, the ratio above 2 is good.

-From the viewpoint of preference shareholders, on the lower side, the ratio of 1 may be sufficient but with a ratio of just 1, equity shareholders have no chance to receive any dividend.
+From the viewpoint of preference shareholders, the ratio of 1 may be sufficient on the lower side.
+Still, with a ratio of just 1, equity shareholders have no chance to receive any dividend.
 So for equity shareholders to expect a dividend, the ratio has to be much higher than 1.